 Mr. Pham Quoc Bao, Chairman of the Board of Directors of EVNHCMC (right) presented the decision to establish Binh Duong Power Company (Photo: Tan Hung).

-A representative of Ho Chi Minh City Electricity Corporation said that the administrative boundary merger has opened up a wider development space for the city, while also placing great pressure on the demand for electricity, service quality and increasingly high technical requirements.
+A representative of the Ho Chi Minh City Electricity Corporation said that the administrative boundary merger has opened up a wider development space for the city, while also placing great pressure on the demand for electricity, service quality and increasingly high technical requirements.
 Many large load areas such as data centers, high-tech factories, metro systems, etc. all require stable electricity quality and high reliability.

 Ceremony to establish new power companies (Photo: Tan Hung).